Large smooth twins from short lattice vectors: Smooth Twin Results

 \subsection{Towards enumerating all $B$-smooth twins}

-We now address the problem of finding all $B$-smooth twins for some fixed $B > 113$.
-The main obstruction to doing this with our lattice approach is that not all smooth twins correspond to particularly short vectors in the full lattice (see Figure~\ref{fig:ratios_199}).
-To find them through SVP instances a sufficient amount of guessing is required (which might be large depending on the specific twin).
-If $k$ is a guessing amount then there are a total of ${\pi(B) \choose k}$ subsets $P \subseteq P_B$ of size $n-k$.
-The cost of sieving in this prime number lattice with factor base $P$ is $O \left( 2^{0.292(\pi(B)-k)} \right)$.
-So the total cost of going through each subset $P$ for a fixed guessing amount $k$ is
+The main obstruction to finding all $B$-smooth twins with our lattice approach is that not all smooth twins correspond to short vectors in the full lattice (see Figure~\ref{fig:ratios_199}).
+To find them through SVP instances a sufficient (and possibly large) amount of guessing is required (we discuss this further in Remark~\ref{remark:alltwins}).

-where $\kappa_{k,\alpha}$ is the number of distinct $\alpha$'s that are chosen.
-To make this more precise, one would need a provable guessing amount $k$ as well as a bound on $\kappa_{k,\alpha}$ to assert all $B$-smooth twins have been found.
-It is beyond the scope of this work to ascertain such provable results.

-\begin{remark} By Theorem~\ref{thm:opt}, the number of prime factors in $B$-smooth twins is heuristically at most $O(\sqrt{B}/\log(B))$, which when $B$ is large, is only a small fraction of all $O(B/\log(B))$ primes up to $B$.
-Therefore, by doing a very large amount of guessing, e.g. taking $k = \pi(B) - O(\sqrt{B}/\log(B))$ in~\eqref{eqn:guessing_complexity}, we get a resulting complexity of to find all $B$-smooth twins.
-While this gives a subexponential complexity, it is not practical for the small values of $B$ we have worked with.
-A similar heuristic analysis can be made with the Pell equation approach.
-One would early abort solving the equation $x^2-Dy^2=1$ using the continued fraction of $\sqrt{D}$, namely when $x$ becomes larger than $e^{4e\sqrt{B}}$, instead of concretely solving all $2^{\pi(B)}$ equations.
-This should also give a subexponential complexity, but which only pays off for huge $B$. \end{remark}

-Alternatively one can start with a known set of $B$-smooth twins and use the lattice approach to add previously undiscovered twins to this set.
-One still needs to incorporate guessing in order to find the obscure twins but if the known set is quite large then one can minimise the amount of necessary searching. and plausibly conjecture the complete set of $B$-smooth twins.
+Alternatively one can use the lattice approach to add previously undiscovered twins to a known set of $B$-smooth twins.
+One still needs to incorporate guessing to find the obscure twins.
+If the known set is large then one can minimise the amount of necessary searching and plausibly conjecture the complete set of $B$-smooth twins.

-A large proportion of $B$-smooth twins for $B \leq 547$ was found using the CHM algorithm~\cite{bruno2022cryptographic} (described in \S\ref{subsec:consmethod}).
-Notably the larger $B$-smooth twins are not found with the CHM algorithm, most of which our SVP solver should be able to find with minimal guessing.
+A large proportion of $B$-smooth twins for $B \leq 547$ was found using the CHM algorithm~\cite{bruno2022cryptographic} (\iffullversion \S\ref{subsec:consmethod}\else Section~\ref{sec:prior}\fi).
+Notably the larger $B$-smooth twins are not found with the CHM algorithm, most of which our SVP solver should find with minimal guessing.
 We extensively searched for $B$-smooth twins with $B < 400$ and found many new twins.
-In particular we conjecture to have the complete set of $200$-smooth twins as summarised below. \begin{conjecture} There are exactly 348,865 many $200$-smooth twins. \end{conjecture}
+In particular we found 25 new $200$-smooth twins including the twin in \eqref{eqn:twin199}.
+We did further experiments to find more $200$-smooth twins with large guessing amounts.
+After 1-2 weeks of effort no further twins were found.
+So we conjecture to have the complete set of $200$-smooth twins as summarised in Conjecture~\ref{conj: 200 smooth twins}, and available at~\cite{zenodo}.